 Lower WCB Premiums

-How do I become COR certified?
+How Do I Become COR Certified?

-- Have a health and safety program
+- Implement the health and safety program including:

-- Vehicle, site, office inspections
+- Vehicle inspections, site inspections, office inspections

 - Fire extinguisher inspections